hanabi/hanabi.github.io/Reference.md

 ### The 3 Bluff

-* Typically, the player who receives a clue that causes a *Bluff* blind-play knows that the card that was clued is one away from being playable.
+* Typically, the player who receives a clue that causes a *Bluff* blind-play knows that the card that was clued is one-away from being playable.
 * Our group plays with an artificial *3 Bluffs* convention.
-This means that in addition to being one away from being playable, we agree that the touched card can also be any 3 that will be useful in the future.
+This means that in addition to being one-away from being playable, we agree that the touched card can also be any 3 that will be useful in the future.
 * Here are some examples that cover the four most common *3 Bluff* situations:
     * **Color mismatch (valid):**
       * On the first turn of the game, Alice clues Cathy red, which touches a red 3.